-Based on the above, the Board confirms that the prerequisites for the going concern assumption exist and that the financial statements have been prepared based on a going concern basis in accordance with section 3-3a of the Norwegian Accounting Act and IAS1, p.
+The Board confirms that the prerequisites for the going concern assumption exist for the operating companies which will be sold and that the financial statements have been prepared based on a going concern basis in accordance with section 3-3a of the Norwegian Accounting Act and IAS1, p.
 25-26.
+As a consequence of the confirmation of the going concern assumption for the operating companies in the group being present based on these principles, the going concern assumption for the Company is not present, and the assets and liabilities are valued at fair value.
+AINMT and the Company will be dissolved and dividends will be paid to the shareholders following the Transaction.